Royal Academy of Engineering: Presidents

 The president of the Royal Academy of Engineering, the elected officer of the Academy, presides over meetings of the council.
 The president is elected for a single term of not more than five years.

 Fellows

-The Fellowship currently includes over 1,500 engineers from all sectors and disciplines of engineering.
-The fellows, distinguished by the title Fellow of The Royal Academy of Engineering and the post-nominal designation FREng, lead, guide and contribute to the Academy's work and provide expertise.
+The Fellowship currently includes more than 1,500 engineers from all sectors and disciplines of engineering.
+The fellows, distinguished by the title Fellow of The Royal Academy of Engineering and the post-nominal designation FREng, lead, guide, and contribute to the Academy's work and provide expertise.

-The Royal Fellows of the Academy are the duke of Kent and the princess royal.
+The Royal Fellows of the Academy are the Duke of Kent and the Princess Royal.

 Diversity

 The Academy strives to ensure that the pool of candidates for election to the Fellowship better reflects the diverse make-up of society as a whole.
 It set up the Proactive Membership Committee in 2008 to identify and support the nomination of candidates from underrepresented areas, with the aim of boosting the number of women candidates, engineers from industry and small and medium enterprises, those from emerging technologies and ethnically diverse backgrounds.